Vonr/vonr.github.io/articles/why-rust.md

 }
 ```

-In the above example, the function `has_more_than_3_legs` has a simple generic bound, but typeclasses let us express
+In the above example, the function `has_more_than_3_legs` has a simple generic bound, but traits let us express
 much more complex bounds.

 ```rs